 Caravaca de la Cruz

-Caravaca de la Cruz lies 75 km northwest from Murcia and is the Fifth Holy City of the Catholic Church.
-Because of the famous holy relic, the Holy True Cross, there are many monuments, monasteries and museums, all well worth a visit.
-In the autumn, we recommend you to pass some leisure time in natural park Las Fuentes del Marqués to enjoy the autumn colours and visit the Tower of the Templar Knights, just outside the town.
+Caravaca de la Cruz is 75 kilometres north-west of Murcia and is the Fifth Holy City of the Catholic Church.
+Together with the famous holy relic, the Holy True Cross, there are many monuments, monasteries and museums all well worth a visit.
+In autumn, we recommend you spend some leisure time in the Las Fuentes del Marqués natural park to enjoy its seasonal colours, and visit the Templar Knights Tower just outside town.

-The Basílica de la Vera Cruz sits on a top of the hill behind the city within the walls of the so-called Alcazaba, a Moorish fortification.
-The Basílica dates from the 17th century and its history is inextricably linked with the Vera Cross that is displayed in its own Sanctuary, built within the church.
+The Basílica de la Vera Cruz sits on top of a hill behind the city, within the walls of the Alcazaba, a Moorish fortification.
+The Basílica dates from the 17th century and its history is inextricably linked with the Vera Cross that is displayed in its own sanctuary, built within the church.

-Legend goes, that in 1232, when Murcia was still under Muslim rule and thousands of Christians were imprisoned, a Christian missionary was captured and taken to the Muslim king of Caravaca.
-The king demanded him to demonstrate a Holy Mass according to his beliefs so the king could see with his own eyes what it entailed.
-When the missionary noticed that a crucifix, was not present on the altar, the room was suddenly bathed in bright light and two angels appeared, carrying a cross, which they placed on the altar.
+According to legend, in 1232, when Murcia was still under Muslim rule and thousands of Christians were imprisoned, a Christian missionary was captured and taken to the Muslim king of Caravaca.
+The king demanded he demonstrate a Holy Mass according to his beliefs so the king could see with his own eyes what it entailed.
+When the missionary noticed that a crucifix was not present on the altar, the room was suddenly bathed in bright light and two angels appeared carrying a cross, which they placed on the altar.
 The Muslim king fell on his knees and converted to Christianity.
 This is why each year hundreds of thousands of pilgrims find their way to Caravaca.
-The annual celebration of this miracle is from May 1st to 4th starting with a Holy Mass on the first evening followed by a unique event, the ‘Racing of the Wine Horses’ on the second day, opening the celebrations.
+The annual celebration of this miracle is from 1 to 4 May, starting with a Holy Mass on the first evening followed by the “Racing of the Wine Horses” event on the second day.